Connect Smart Plug to Smart Hub: 6 Easy Steps

 Do all smart plugs need a smart hub?

-No, not all of them.
-Many smart plugs are Wi-Fi-based and connect directly to your home’s Wi-Fi network and are controlled via their own app or by linking them to a service like Alexa or Google Assistant.
-Hub-dependent plugs typically use protocols like Zigbee or Z-Wave, which require a compatible hub to function.
+No, not all smart plugs require a smart hub.
+Many Wi-Fi-based smart plugs connect directly to your home’s Wi-Fi network and can be controlled via their own app or integrated with voice assistants like Alexa or Google Assistant.
+Hub-dependent plugs typically use protocols such as Zigbee or Z-Wave, which necessitate a compatible hub for operation.

 Can I connect a Wi-Fi smart plug to my Zigbee hub?